stefanoborini/book-the-software-company/00-introduction.md

 ## Woes of a young industry?

-Software adds new dimension to the first and second pillars of engineering: mechanical and electronical.
+Software adds a new dimension to two well established pillars of engineering: mechanical and electronical.
 However, it is uncanny how bad and mistreated software is, compared to its older counterparts.